apache/nuttx/configs/sam4e-ek/README.txt

   - Debugging the NuttX Object File:

-    1) Rename object file from nutt to nuttx.elf.
+    1) Rename object file from nuttx to nuttx.elf.
 That is an extension that will be recognized by the file menu.

     2) Select the project name, the full path to the NuttX object (called